Liu-Xin/liu-xin.github.io/_posts/2018-08-30-oneTimePad.md

 - the XOR operation has no bitskew and has equally probable outputs for any given input.
 - the algorithm is relatively easy to implement.

+I felt like going over this was a really good introduction to cryptography.
+It really sparked my interest in the subject and the underlying mathematics.

 - Andrew